Stefan H. E. Kaufmann - Immunology

-Numerous awards.
-More than 900 publications with more than 60,000 citations (Google Scholar).
-Highly Cited Researcher (category Immunology), Thomson Institute for Scientific Information (ISI), 2001. h-index (according to J.E.
-Hirsch) Google Scholar: 130; Thomson/ISI: 105.
+Numerous recognitions and awards.
+More than 1000 publications with more than 99,000 citations (Google Scholar).
+Highly Cited Researcher (category Immunology), Clarivate Analytics - Web of Science (ISI) 2001, Highly Cited Researcher (category Cross-Field), 2020. h-index (according to J.E.
+Hirsch) Google Scholar: >155; Clarivate Analytics - Web of Science/ISI: 115, amongst the 0.01% most cited scientists of ca. 7 million scientists of 22 major scientific fields globally (PLoS Biol 17(8): e3000384, 2019).
+Immunology Leader Award 2023, and Medicine Leader Award 2023, Germany (Research.com).
 Past President and Honorary Member of the German Society for Immunology (DGfI).
-Coordinator Grand Challenges in Global Health project "Biomarkers of protective immunity and surrogate markers of TB disease in Africa" funded by the Bill and Melinda Gates Foundation.
 Past President of the European Federation of Immunological Societies (EFIS).
 Past President of the International Union of Immunological Societies (IUIS).
-Member of the Berlin-Brandenburg Academy of Sciences and Humanities (BBAW), the German National Academy of Sciences Leopoldina (Leopoldina), the European Molecular Biology Organization (EMBO), and the American Academy of Microbiology (ASM Academy).
+Member of Berlin-Brandenburg Academy of Sciences and Humanities (BBAW), German National Academy of Sciences Leopoldina (Leopoldina), European Molecular Biology Organization (EMBO), American Academy of Microbiology (ASM Academy) and others.
 Board member of the Global Alliance for Vaccines and Immunization (GAVI), 2010 to 2013.
 From 2009 to 2014 member of the Scientific Board of the Global Alliance for TB Drug Development (TB Alliance).
 Member of the Strategic Advisory Committee of the European and Developing Countries Clinical Trials Partnership (EDCTP), 2014 to 2018.
+Member of the Executive Committee of Robert Koch Foundation, 2003 to 2019.
+Chair of the Board of Schering Foundation, 2014 to 2023.
+Member of the Scientific Advisory Board and member of the Board of Trustees of Lindau Nobel Laureate Meetings.
+Co-Chair of the Scientific Committee and member of the Council of World Health Summit.
+Member of the Governance Board of the TuBerculosis Vaccine Initiative (TBVI) since 2018.
 Hobby: Collector of historical medical books (Cicero article).

 Main Fields of Interest